m-lamonaca/programming-notes/DotNet/C#/C#.md

 ### [Multicast Delegates](https://docs.microsoft.com/en-us/dotnet/api/system.multicastdelegate)

-**Multicast Delegares** are delegates that can have more than one element in their invocation list.
+**Multicast Delegates** are delegates that can have more than one element in their invocation list.

 ```cs
 Delegate<Type> multicastDelegate = Method1 + Method2 + ...;  // multicast delegate creation